 The overall expected rate of return on plan assets is based upon historical and expected future returns consistent with the expected benefit duration of the plan for each asset group adjusted for investment and administrative fees.
 Health care cost trends are used to project future post-retirement benefits payable from the Company's plans.
-For the Company's December 31, 2021 obligations, future post-retirement health care costs were forecasted assuming an initial annual increase of up to 6.70%, decreasing to an annual increase of up to 4.00% by the year 2044.
+As of December 31, 2022, future post-retirement health care costs were forecasted assuming an initial annual increase of up to 7.80%, decreasing to an annual increase of up to 4.00% by the year 2046.
+The Company reviews all actuarial assumptions on an annual basis and in the case of remeasurement.